atelierars/swift-NDI/README.md

 ## Usage

-See the unit test for typical scenario.
-We have included code examples in the `Snippets` directory within this repository.
-Please refer to these for guidance on how to use the library.
+See the unit test for a typical scenario.
+We have also included code example in the `Snippets` directory within this repository.
+Please refer to these for guidance on how to use this library.

 ### Example